orkhanahmadov/laravel-zip-validator/README.md

 public function rules()
 {
     return [
-        'file' => ['required', 'file', 'mimes:zip', new ZipContent('thumb.jpg,assets/logo.png')],
+        'file' => ['required', 'file', 'mimes:zip', new ZipContent(['thumb.jpg', 'assets/logo.png'])],
     ];
 }
 ```

-Constructor accepts 2 arguments:
+Constructor accepts single argument:
 * `files` - list of required files inside ZIP archive.
 You can pass files as comma separated string or array.
 If files are nested inside folders, pass relative path to file.

-* `storage driver` - Defines which storage driver should be used for unzipping, file validation processes.
-If nothing passed default filesystem driver will be used.
+Validator will fail if any of the passed files does not exist in ZIP archive.

 ### Testing